microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 The architecture RPool_Face_QVGA_monochrome is for QVGA monochrome format while RPool_Face_C and RPool_Face_Quant are for VGA RGB format.

-###### For calculating MAP scores:
+###### For calculating mAP scores:
-Now using these boxes, we can compute the standard MAP score that is widely used in this literature (see [here](https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173) for more details) as follows:
+Now using these boxes, we can compute the standard mAP score that is widely used in this literature (see [here](https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173) for more details) as follows:

 1. Download eval_tools.zip from http://shuoyang1213.me/WIDERFACE/support/eval_script/eval_tools.zip and unzip in a folder of same name in this directory.